 -

-Listen to Dalila Scruggs, Curator of the Photographs and Prints Division at the Schomburg Center for Research in Black Culture, talk about Elizabeth Catlett's sculpture Political Prisoner, which is on view in the Polonsky Exhibition, Catlett’s life and work, and the Schomburg Center’s history and holdings.
+Hear Dalila Scruggs, Curator of the Photographs and Prints Division at the Schomburg Center, discussing Elizabeth Catlett's sculpture Political Prisoner, on view now in the Polonsky Exhibition.

 Researching Black History at NYPL

 The Library offers myriad ways to engage with Black history, including hundreds of thousands of items in circulation, the archival collections of the Schomburg Center for Research in Black Culture, LibGuides, and more.
-Discover where to begin with iconic figures including major figures from the arts such as Maya Angelou, Paul Robeson, Nat King Cole, and Zora Neale Hurston
+Discover where to begin with iconic figures including Maya Angelou, Paul Robeson, Nat King Cole, and Zora Neale Hurston.

 #SchomburgSyllabus